Reimagining the Future of Entrepreneurship Support in East Africa

 African woman working on a laptop and smiling

-Reimagining the Future of ESOs in East Africa,” identifies the interconnected challenges facing entrepreneur support organizations (ESOs), including incubators and accelerators.
+Reimagining the Future of ESOs in East Africa (PDF),” identifies the interconnected challenges facing entrepreneur support organizations (ESOs), including incubators and accelerators.
 This WDI report takes a solutions-oriented approach for better serving entrepreneurs, maximizing the impact of limited donor resources, and strengthening the pipeline of investable companies.

 Several common challenges faced by ESOs include: